HolyJafar/NQueen/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for suggestions and improvements.

 ## Author
-Your Name - [Your Contact Information or GitHub Profile]
+Jafar Mirzaei - [Your Contact Information or GitHub Profile]

 ## Acknowledgments
 - This project was developed as part of a university course on genetic algorithms and artificial intelligence.